gaia-platform/gaia-docs/articles/rules-development-example.md

 # Rules development example

+---

+**NOTE**

+The information contained in this document represents information about prerelease features of the product.
+Features might change when the product is released for general availability.

+---

 This document describes the creation of rules for a sample pallet tracking system.

 You define rules to respond whenever data is changed is committed to the database, whether that is at the row level, or an individual field.